NextCenturyCorporation/dig/README.md

 When cloning this repository for the first time, run these two commands:

-  `> cd memex-app`
+  `cd memex-app`

-  `> npm install`
+  `npm install`

 The workflow is:
-grunt server # starts the server and opens up the home page in your browser grunt test # run all of the tests grunt ... # see Gruntfile.js and documentation for grunt
+  `grunt serve # starts the server and opens up the home page in your browser`

+  `grunt test # run all of the tests`

+  `grunt ... # see Gruntfile.js and documentation for grunt`

-Once the server is started with grunt, when modify and add elements to the application, the browser will refresh and show those changes.
+Once the server is started with grunt, when you modify the application, the browser will refresh and show those changes.

 Prerequisites: